mathjax/MathJax-docs/options/input/mathml.rst

    Specifies how MathML strings should be parsed:  as XML or as HTML.
    When set to ``'xml'``, the browser's XML parser is used, which is more strict about format (e.g., matching end tags) than the HTML parser, which is the default.
-In node application (where the ``liteDOM`` is used), these both use the same parser, which is not very strict.
+In node applications (where the ``liteDOM`` is used), these both use the same parser, which is not very strict.